This page location is:

 Descargue la carta de bienvenida en español

-For 50 years, UCEAP has sent more than 86,000 UC students abroad for an experience many describe as life-changing.
-This past year, more than 4,500 UC students participated in over 285 UCEAP programs in some 39 countries worldwide.
+For more than 50 years, more than 120,000 alumni have participated in UCEAP and come away with life-changing experiences.
+This past year, more than 5,000 UC students participated in 380+ UCEAP programs in 42 countries worldwide.
 Most were enrolled through UCEAP as full-time students in some of the world’s major universities.

 UCEAP students take courses that are